 Great Ocean Road

-People come from around the world to hop on a Blazing Saddles horse and head into the bush or along the stunning beach.
+People come from around the world to hop on a Blazing Saddles horse and head along the stunning beach or into the bush.

 This is one of the world's most spectacular coastal drives, especially between Anglesea and Apollo Bay.
 Contrasting the fabulous surfer-style beaches is the lush green of the Otway Ranges, the dramatic limestone cliffs of Port Campbell and the pretty and fashionable town of Lorne.

 The incredible Great Ocean Road (B100) cuts its breathtaking path from Torquay to Warrnambool, every fresh twist and turn inspiring passengers to exclaim 'Oh!', and frustrated drivers to say, 'What?
 What's it look like?'.
 The stunning stretch of road attracts seven million snap-happy visitors annually and is one of the world's most spectacular coastal drives, especially between Anglesea and Apollo Bay.
 Beyond it, the thrashing Shipwreck Coast (from Princetown to Port Fairy) and its dramatic beachscapes inspire spooky stories of ghosts from wrecked vessels that haunt the area.